esamattis/rt/README.md

 Set `RT_RUNNERS` environment variable to a comma separated list of runners without spaces you want to use.
 List all available runners with `rt --runners`.
 By default all runners are enabled.
 The order of the runners is the order they are tried when executing a task.
+Useful if you have colliding task names in different runners.